C Function

 Description of the C function component in Schematic Editor, which enables importing functions from the C programing language.

-The C Function allows you to implement a component with an arbitrary function using the C programming language.
+The C function component allows you to implement a component with an arbitrary function using the C programming language.

-Like any other Signal Processing component, the C Function consists of inputs, outputs and functions that define the functionality of the block.
-This section explains in details the options which are available for configuring the C Function in each of its tabs and sub-tabs.
+Like any other Signal Processing component, C function consists of inputs, outputs and functions that define the functionality of the block.
+This section explains in detail the options which are available for configuring the C function component in each of its tabs and sub-tabs.

 General tab

-In this tab, you define the general properties of the C Function which include its name, its execution rate, inputs, outputs, global variables and parameters.
+In this tab, you can define the general properties of the C function component, including its name, its execution rate, inputs, outputs, global variables, and parameters.
 Figure 1 shows the user interface of the General tab.

 Inputs and outputs